bestarch/appointment-directory/README.md

 For instance:
 > **docker run -p 127.0.0.1:8080:8080 -e SPRING_REDIS_HOST=localhost -e SPRING_REDIS_PORT=6379 -e SPRING_REDIS_PASSWORD=e9gydixtEWqN4tYKgRnhUXysXADYJzZ9 abhishekcoder/appointment-directory:latest**

+**Executing mandatory index scripts**

+Before using the application, connect to the Redis instance using **redis-cli** command line utility and execute following index scripts.
+This is necessary for the search feature to work.

+	FT.CREATE idx-status ON JSON SCHEMA $.status as status TAG FT.CREATE idx-aptDate ON JSON SCHEMA $.appointmentDateTime as appointmentDateTime NUMERIC SORTABLE FT.CREATE idx-desc ON JSON SCHEMA $.description as description TEXT FT.CREATE idx-createdTime ON JSON SCHEMA $.createdTime as createdTime NUMERIC SORTABLE

 <hr/>

 **Run with docker compose**

+This is the fastest way to spin-up the application and redis server.
+No need to execute any database scripts.
+All will be done by docker-compose utility behind the scene.
-Execute the following command to run the application.
-This will create 2 containers one for web app and another for redis server.
-The two containers are part of the same private network:
+Just execute the following command to run the application.
+This will create required docker objects including the needed containers one each for web-app and redis server.
+These containers are part of the same private network:
 > **docker compose up**

-Execute the following command to destroy the above 2 containers in the private network:
+Execute the following command to tier down the docker artifacts created above including the private network:
 > **docker compose down**

 <hr/>